brunscii/astro-blog-site/src/content/blog/pong/pong.md

 How about ``` detect( direction, object1COORD, object2COORD ) ```?
 This still passes in unused information, however, we can treat the COORD positions as a tuple type and keep the information useful since it has to exist anyway.

+### Score

+Since we know how collision detextion works, we can then set the logic to trigger a score event into the collision detection.

+The collision detection on the left and right bounds need to trigger a score for the right or left player respectively.
+So basically we can add logic that the ball going out of the right bounds would score a point for the left player.
+This would then trigger a score update, thus incrementing the plaer's score by a predetermined amount.